William Vainqueur: Monaco (loan)

 On 9 January 2019, Antalyaspor announced that Vainqueur joined Monaco on loan until the end of the 2018–19 season.
+It was initially a permanent transfer but it was cancelled in favour of a loan following a failed medical.

+He made his debut for the club, coming on as a 67th-minute substitute, in a 2–0 loss against Dijon on 26 January 2019.
+However, Vainqueur received a straight red card in the 14th minute of the game for a "dangerous tackle" on Marcus Thuram, as AS Monaco went on lose on penalties following a 2–2 draw against Guingamp in the semi–finals of the Coupe de la Ligue.
+After serving his suspension, his return was short–lived when he suffered a calf injury once again.
+On 15 March 2019, Vainqueur returned from injury, coming on as a 79th-minute substitute, in a 1–0 win against LOSC Lille.
+However, his return was short–lived once again when he suffered an abductor injury that eventually kept him out for the rest of the season.
+At the end of the 2018–19 season, Vainqueur made four appearances in all competitions.

 Toulouse (loan)

-On 26 June 2019, Vainqueur joined to Toulouse on loan until 30 June 2020.
+On 26 June 2019, Vainqueur joined Toulouse on loan until 30 June 2020.

+He made his debut for the club, starting the match, in a 1–1 draw against Stade Brestois in the opening game of the season.
+Since joining Toulouse, Vainqueur became a first team regular, playing in the defensive midfield position.
+However, he was out on three separate occasions, due to being dropped from the squad over fitness concern.
+The season ended abruptly, due to the COVID-19 pandemic.
+At the end of the 2019–20 season, Vainqueur made twenty–one appearances in all competitions.
+Following this, his loan spell at the club came to an end.

 International career

 Vainqueur is eligible to play for either France and Haiti.
 It was made clear that Vainqueur was interested playing for France, but was never called up.

 Youth career

 Vainquerer made his first called up in April 2007 for the France U19 for a match against Congo U19.
 However, his appearance in a 5–2 win over Serbia U19 on 16 July 2007 saw him played 28 minutes after rupturing his cruciate ligaments on his right knee.
 He went on to make three appearances for the France U19 side.

 In March 2009, Vainqueur was called up to the France U21 squad.
 He made his France U21 debut on 27 March 2009, where he started the match, in a 3–0 win over Estonia U21.